sami-abdul/gavin-coding-agent/README.md

 ## Notes and Limitations

-- The Assistant should not try to run npm/npx commands - it should only generate code
+- The Agent should not try to run npm/npx commands - it should only generate code
 - Local scaffolding requires npm and Node.js to be installed on the server
 - Some complex project requirements may need manual adjustments after generation
 - The server does not implement authentication or rate limiting